Achieving High Accuracy with PINNs via Energy Natural Gradients: Introduction

 One central reason for the rapid development of these methods is their mesh free nature which allows easy incorporation of data and their promise to be effective in high-dimensional and parametric problems, that render mesh-based approaches infeasible.
 Nevertheless, in practice when these approaches are tackled directly with well established optimizers like GD, SGD, Adam or BFGS, they often fail to produce accurate solutions even for problems of small size.
 This phenomenon is increasingly well documented in the literature where it is attributed to an insufficient optimization leading to a variety of optimization procedures being suggested, where accuracy better than in the order of $10^{-3}$ relative $L^2$ error can rarely be achieved \cite{hao2021efficient, wang2021understanding, wang2022and, krishnapriyan2021characterizing, davi2022pso, zeng2022competitive}.
 The only exceptions are ansatzes, which are conceptionally different from direct gradient based optimization, more precisely greedy algorithms and a reformulation as a min-max game~\cite{hao2021efficient, zeng2022competitive}.

 \paragraph{Contributions} We provide a simple, yet effective optimization method that achieves high accuracy for a range of PDEs when combined with the PINN ansatz.
 Although we evaluate the approach on PDE related tasks, it can be applied to a wide variety of training problems.
 Our main contributions can be summarized as follows: \begin{itemize} \item We introduce the notion of \emph{energy natural gradients}.
-This natural gradient is defined via the Hessian of the training objective in function space. \item We show that an energy natural gradient update in parameter space corresponds to a Newton update in function space.
-In particular, for quadratic energies the function space update approximately moves into the direction of the residual $u^\ast-u_\theta$. \item We demonstrate the capabilities of the energy natural gradient combined with a simple line search to achieve an accuracy, which is several orders of magnitude higher compared to standard optimizers like GD, Adam or a natural gradient defined via Sobolev inner products.
-These examples include PINN formulations of stationary and evolutionary PDEs as well as the deep Ritz formulation of a nonlinear ODE. \end{itemize}
+This natural gradient is defined via the Hessian of the training objective in function space\mzz, see Definition~\ref{def:ENG}\eee

+We show that an energy natural gradient update in parameter space corresponds to a Newton update in function space.
+In particular, for quadratic energies the function space update approximately moves into the direction of the error $u^\ast-u_\theta$\mzz, see Theorem~\ref{thm:main_thm}\eee.

+\item We demonstrate the capabilities of the energy natural gradient combined with a simple line search to achieve an accuracy, which is several orders of magnitude higher compared to standard optimizers like GD, Adam, \mzz BFGS \eee or a natural gradient defined via Sobolev inner products.
+These examples include PINN formulations of stationary and evolutionary PDEs as well as the deep Ritz formulation of a nonlinear ODE. \mzz The numerical evaluation is contained in Section~\ref{sec:experiments}\eee.